-For clearing and preventing the appearance of blemishes: Look for ingredients like beta glucans (found in Skin Correcting Serum), salicylic acid (found in BHA Clarifying Serum), zinc, tea tree and manuka oil.
+For clearing and preventing the appearance of blemishes: Look for ingredients like beta glucans, salicylic acid, zinc, tea tree and manuka oil.
 These are used in high concentrations to control bacteria and calm redness and inflammation.

-For repairing sun damage and to smooth out wrinkles: Retinol (stable vitamin A found in Advanced Resurfacing Serum) is the best and most biologically active ingredient that can turn back the clock on your skin.
+For repairing sun damage and to smooth out wrinkles: Retinol is the best and most biologically active ingredient that can turn back the clock on your skin.
 If you’re not using one, I highly recommend you do so each night.
 For help getting started, read my Beginner’s Guide to Retinol or Prescription Retinoids.

-For calming redness and sensitivity: Look for ingredients like sea whip, water lily, red marine algae (found in Redness Care Firming Serum), aloe vera, lichochalcone, licorice root, green tea, white tea, and zinc.
+For calming redness and sensitivity: Look for ingredients like sea whip, water lily, red marine algae, aloe vera, lichochalcone, licorice root, green tea, white tea, and zinc.
 These help to ease redness and irritation and prevent inflammatory damage.

-For hydrating the skin: Panthenol, hyaluronic acid (found in Skin Drink Concentrate), phospholipids and allantoin are best for this.
+For hydrating the skin: Panthenol, hyaluronic acid, phospholipids and allantoin are best for this.
 They infuse skin cells with moisture, which then protects against surface dryness and fine lines.
 After all, skin cells are like fish and need water to live.
 A good hydrating serum can dramatically improve the overall health and integrity of the skin.

 For preventing the appearance of loss of tone: Peptides are the name of the game.
-Ingredients like palmitoyl tetrapeptide-7, matrixyl synthe’6, caprooyl tetrapeptide, palmitoyl oligopeptide (found in Firm + Repair Overnight Serum) are a few of my favorites to encourage a more “lifted” look.
+Ingredients like palmitoyl tetrapeptide-7, matrixyl synthe’6, caprooyl tetrapeptide, palmitoyl oligopeptide are a few of my favorites to encourage a more “lifted” look.

 For exfoliating dry surface cells to smooth the skin: Glycolic acid, malic, lactic acid and tartaric acids are excellent for dissolving and digesting cellular buildup deep within the skin.
 This, then, encourages a healthier and more even-toned complexion.
 Brown spots from the sun?
 Post-breakout dark marks?
 Ingredients like this can lead to dramatic improvement.
 I recommend using these exfoliating acid serums several nights a week under moisturizer for fast results.